IBM/aspera-cli/README.erb.md

 flatten (option flat_hash).
 So, object {"user":{"id":1,"name":"toto"}} will have attributes: user.id and user.name.
 Setting flat_hash to "false" will only display one
 field: "user" and value is the sub hash table.
 When in flatten mode, it is possible to filter fields by "dotted" field name.

+Another option is `display`, which accepts values: info, data, error.
+Level `info` displays all messages (in table mode only). `data` do not display info messages, `error` display only error messages.

 ## <a name="extended"></a>Extended Value Syntax